romh-acking/final-fantasy-msx2-say-dos-tool/README.md

 ```

 * `InputDiskImageFilePath`: The disk image you want to extract sectors and files from
-* `OuputSectorAndFileFolderPath`: The directory you want to output the data to.
+* `OutputSectorAndFileFolderPath`: The directory you want to output the data to.
 The folder will need to be created for the program to run.

 ### Writing